mallibone/NoteTaker/README.md

 # NoteTaker

-NoteTaker is a demo app for the Swiss TechDays 2017.
+NoteTaker is a demo app for various presentations.